Christine8888/replicationbench-release/README.md

 ```

 #### 2. Docker Sandbox (Recommended)
 If you have Docker installed, Inspect natively supports using Docker for sandboxed code execution.
+Use the following steps to build corresponding Docker images (using `subprocess` to call Docker directly) and run evaluations for each paper.

 ```bash
 # 1. Install Docker (https://docs.docker.com/get-docker/)